Conditions We Treat

 Surgical Procedures

-• Carpal tunnel release – Eases painful pressure on a nerve in the wrist
+• Carpal tunnel release: Relieves pressure on the nerve in your wrist to reduce pain and numbness

-• Fusion – Joins bones together in a finger or wrist to prevent painful movement
+• Fusion: Connects bones in a finger or wrist to stop painful motion

 hand surgery